 (1) Determine if the assistance group is an OWF assistance group.
 An OWF assistance group is a group in which all members are receiving OWF.
 For OWF assistance groups the county agency shall follow rule 5101:4-3-09 of the Administrative Code.
 However, if all of the individuals in the assistance group are not receiving OWF cash benefits (i.e. one or more members are only in receipt of food assistance), the assistance group remains subject to the requirements of this rule.

 (2) Determine if the individual meets one of the other work registration exemptions defined in rule 5101:4-3-11 of the Administrative Code.
 If the individual meets another work registration exemption, with the exception of paragraph (B)(4) or (B)(9) of rule 5101:4-3-11 of the Administrative Code, no action is required.

-(3) If the individual does not meet another work registration exemption, and the failure is equivalent to the appraisal requirement, the individual shall be determined ineligible for food assistance.
-The income and resources of the individual shall be treated in accordance with rule 5101:4-6-15 of the Administrative Code.
+(3) If the individual does not meet another work registration exemption, and the failure is equivalent to the appraisal requirement, the individual shall be sanctioned in accordance with this rule.
+The income and resources of the individual shall be treated in accordance with paragraph (A) of rule 5101:4-6-13 of the Administrative Code.